elopio/docs/source/includes/_transactionAPI.md

 This function will [Finalize](#finalized-market) the [Forked Market](#forked-market) `market`, meaning it will set the winning [Payout Distribution Hash](#payout-distribution-hash) for the Market.
 Then, once the [Post-Finalization Waiting Period](post-finalization-waiting-period) has elapsed, users can [Settle](#settlement) their [Shares](#share).

-This function will fail if:
+This transaction will fail if:

-  - `market` is not a Forked Market.
+* `market` is not a Forked Market.

 Returns: true if the function executed without any errors, or false otherwise.